 - A child is conceived as a result of forcible rape or incest.
 Types of Evidence:

 - Birth certificates

-- Written statements from public or private social services agencies stating that the applicant or participant is being assisted to resolve the issue of whether to keep the child or relinquish the child for adoption.
-The good cause for counseling is limited to three months.
+- Written statements from public or private social services agencies stating that the applicant or TA participant is being assisted to resolve the issue of whether to keep the child or relinquish the child for adoption.
+The discussions may not have gone on for more than three months.

-- All above situations (#1-4) with the exception of emotional harm: Types of Evidence:
+- All above causes except emotional harm.
+Types of Evidence:

-NOTE: If the applicant or participant needs a mental evaluation to prove emotional harm, the evaluation is paid the same as an examination to determine incapacity.
-The evaluation is valid for two years unless the mental health professional or Income Maintenance staff determines that another evaluation is needed.
+In determining emotional harm, if the applicant or TA participant needs a mental evaluation to prove or disprove emotional harm, the State should pay for it.
+This payment is made in the same method as an examination to determine incapacity.
+The evaluation is valid for two years unless the mental health professional or the eligibility specialist determines that another evaluation is needed.